tbttin/notes/makes/gnu-make-manual.md

 - Some consequences of these rules include:

-  +  A blank line that begins with a tab is *not* blank: it's an *empty recipe* (see [Using Empty Recipes]).
+  + A blank line that begins with a tab is *not* blank: it is an *empty recipe* (see [Using Empty Recipes]).

   + A comment in a recipe is not a `make` comment; it will be passed to the shell as-is.
 Whether the shell treats it as a comment or not depends on your shell.

   + A variable definition in a "*rule context*" which is indented by a tab as the first character on the line, will be considered part of a recipe, not a `make` variable definition, and passed to the shell.

   + A conditional expression (`ifdef`, `ifeq`, etc. see [Syntax of Conditionals]) in a "*rule context*" which is indented by a tab as the first character on the line, will be considered part of a recipe and be passed to the shell.

 [#Recipe-Syntax]